torchontf/SI507-HW6/README.md

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

 It refers to how long the message will display on the screen before fading away.
+Here, it will take 1,000 milliseconds.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**